lsd-so/internetdata-mcp/README.md

 # LSD MCP

 This is the updated MCP server for [LSD](https://lsd.so).
-The reason behind this update is to effectively leverage dynamic tools that are defined as [trips](https://lsd.so/docs/database/language/types/keywords/according).
+The reason behind this update is to effectively leverage dynamic tools that are defined as [trips](https://lsd.so/docs/database/language/types/keywords/according) using [our SDK](https://github.com/lsd-so/internetdata).

 ## Contents